Lolland, Falster, Møn

 Probably the most renowned bird species in the area is the peregrine.
 This bird used to nest at Møns Klint many years ago, but left the vicinity in 1972.
 In 2002 it began to nest again and has been successful every year since then; in fact several pairs now nest here.
 On the cliff face, house martins breed in large colonies, and sand martins have nesting holes where there are clay slopes.
 The forest supports many birds including buzzard, redstart and chiffchaff, but also more unusual species such as goosander, honey buzzard, woodcock, stock dove, bullfinch and hawfinch.
 Hobby, firecrest, pied flycatcher, golden oriole and raven breed intermittently or very rarely.

 Red-backed shrike nest on the dry meadows (especially south of the forest at Høvblege and Bødkermosen).
-Here there are 1-3 pairs of corn bunting.
-In or around the lakes at Jydelejet, and in nearby Langbjerg Mose, there are little grebe, mute swan, greylag goose and tufted duck.
+Here there are 1-2 pairs of corn bunting.
+In or around the lakes at Jydelejet, and in nearby Langbjerg Mose, there are little grebe, mute swan, greylag goose, tufted duck and black-headed gull.
 Goosander nests in the area in the wood or on the cliff in natural holes (but probably no more than one pair).
 The reedbeds and scrub house reed warbler, reed bunting, marsh warbler (rarely), thrush nightingale, goldfinch and other more common warblers.

 The area is a good place from which to watch spring migration.
 Many species of raptor can be seen flying out over over the cliffs or stopping over in the area, including red kite (numbers of which have increased in the past few years, and which is now seen throughout the year), white-tailed eagle, marsh harrier, hen harrier, sparrowhawk, honey buzzard, buzzard, rough-legged buzzard, kestrel and hobby, but white stork and especially crane and barnacle goose are also seen regularly in large flocks.